suleymanozkeskin/FastAPI_TypeScript_Demo_WebApp/README.md

 # Stage of project

 This project is not completed at the moment.
-For backend; automated testing and payment systems will be added.
-Frontend got a kickstart however its quite primitive as of now.
+For backend; payment systems will be added.
+Frontend is functional although there are some small fixes needed at the moment.

 # What has been done so far ?

 Authentication , encryption of passwords, crud operations for users,entries,comments, events, employers, tutors.Market place for displayin events and selling tickets.
 Tutor-employer marketplace is on the way.
 Initialization for database migration.
 Manual testing of endpoints has been done via Postman.
-Unit testing will be done later.Frontend has been deployed on Vercel for a demo.Backend is deployed on Heroku but not connected to frontend yet.
+Unit testing will be done later.Frontend has been deployed on Vercel.Backend is deployed on Heroku.

 # About the tech stack

-FastAPI , PostgreSQL, Alembic , Next Js , Typescript , Chakra UI
+FastAPI ,Typescript, PostgreSQL, Alembic , Next Js ,Chakra UI , Heroku , Vercel

 # Commands